Swanborough Manor: History

-It previously belonged to Henry VIII of England (1491-1547), followed by Oliver Cromwell (1599-1658).
+It was probably built circa 1200 as a grange belonging to nearby Lewes Priory.
+After its dissolution, it together with many other Lewes estates was granted to Thomas Cromwell (1485 - 1540) and his heirs.

 More recently, it belonged to Rufus Isaacs, 1st Marquess of Reading and Stella Isaacs, Marchioness of Reading (1894-1971).
 After her death, Stella, a.k.a.
 Baroness Swanborough, donated it to the University of Sussex located in Falmer, to be used as a residence for the Vice-Chancellor.
 However, from 1971 to 1985, it was used as housing for postgraduates and lecturers.
 It was only used as the main residence of the Vice-Chancellor from 1985 to 1997.

 However, former Vice-Chancellor Alasdair Smith sold it in 2003, arguing the upkeep was too costly for the university.
 Baroness Swanborough's step-great-grandson, Simon Isaacs, 4th Marquess of Reading, openly criticized the university for selling it, adding that the university should have striven to find ways to keep it for at least fifty years after her death, in 2021, according to her wishes.